Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The festival is held every year for 10 days at the end of June or beginning of July.
 Originally, in 1988, it was conceived as a series of events to remember the importance of the Jewish community in the city, as well as to recognise its historical and cultural contributions.

 Since that first edition, the festival has become consolidated and today attracts almost 30,000 people every year.
-There are plenty of activities to choose from: conferences, workshops, guided tours and concerts of traditional music that take place in various parts of the neighbourhood.
+There are plenty of activities to choose from: conferences, workshops, guided tours and concerts of traditional music that take place at various venues in the neighbourhood.
+Other activities during these days include film screenings, Jewish cooking classes and book presentations.

 Book a tour of the Jewish Quarter

-Vistula River boat trip| ©Leif Arne Storset
+Vistula River boat| ©Leif Arne Storset

-Vistula River boat trip| ©Leif Arne Storset
+Vistula River boat| ©Leif Arne Storset

-The walk lasts approximately one hour.
-In addition to the views of the castle, the most striking points are the Pilsudski or Dębnicki bridges, which you walk under.
+The trip lasts approximately one hour.
+The most striking points, apart from the views of the castle, are the Pilsudski or Dębnicki bridges, which you walk under.
 The end point of most of the trips is the interesting Benedictine monastery.
+Another form of river cruising, designed for the more fit, is to rent a kayak and take a leisurely ride on it for a while.

 Book a cruise on the Vistula River